mincong-classroom/containers/docs/lab-3.md

 fill in your answers.
 This should be done before the beginning of the next course.

-# Prerequisite

-You need to enable the Kubernetes feature in Docker Desktop.
-See the README of the Git repository for more details.
+> \[!NOTE\] You need to enable the Kubernetes feature in Docker Desktop.
+> See the README of the Git repository for more details.

-# Exercises

 ## Exercise 1 - Kubernetes Overview